+where $v(t)$ is the path of a particle under the dynamics of the original process starting from $v_i$, and $p_t(v, w)$ is the corresponding transition kernel.
+Here we also used that the dual of the dual is the original process (cf. Theorem \ref{duality}, item 3).
+Because $\xi$ is finite, the sum on the right-hand side is actually a finite sum, and so \eqref{spreadout} follows if $p_t(v,w)\to 0$ as $t\to \infty$ for all $v,w \in V$.
+To see that this holds, note that for all $x,y,z\in\mathbb{Z}^d$ and $\sigma,\sigma'\in S$ we have that

+Therefore, there can not exist an invariant probability measure for the single particle random walk, which means that the random walk is either null-recurrent or transient.
+Hence we indeed have that $\lim_{t\to\infty} p_t(v,w)=0$ for all $v,w\in V$ (see e.g. \cite[p.
+26]{Chung}).

+In order to prove the existence of a successful coupling for the dual processes we proceed as follows:

-First, we consider independent simple \textbf{symmetric} random walkers on $V$ where the jump rate depends on the layer (this can be seen as the RTP with $\lambda = 0$ in \eqref{transition rtp}), which will be needed for the proof of our models.
+First, we consider multi-layer symmetric independent random walkers (IRW) on $V$ where the jump rates depend on the layer, i.e., $\widehat{\text{RTP}}$ with $\lambda = 0$ in \eqref{transition rtp}, which will be needed for the proof of our models.
 Second, we deal with interacting particles, distinguishing the transient and recurrent cases for both models.
 Finally, we prove the existence of a successful coupling for a general RTP, distinguishing the cases where there are random walk jumps and the case where there are only active jumps.